pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/orphaned_packages.rst

 #.
 Announce on devel_ and gelistirici_ which package you want to retire and take
    an approval from an experienced developer.
 #.
-If the upstream does not exist any more, these packages should be removed
+If the upstream does not exist any more and does not use any more and get
-   from the active Pardus repositories.
+    obsolete by an other new package, these packages should be removed from the active Pardus repositories.
 These packages should be obsoleted_ in distribution.xml file of active repositories.
 #.
 If the package name will change or replaced by another package, `package
    replace procedure`_ is applied.